 Out of pocket expense may refer to the deductible, co-insurance, and co-payments, it is the cost one would pay out of their own pocket at each.
 Also, when the term annual out-of-pocket is used, it refers to how much the insured would have to pay for the entire year out of their pocket, excluding monthly premiums.

 EXCLUSIONS/ NON COVERED BENEFIT/EXPERIMENTAL TREATMENT OR DRUGS/NON-PRESCRIPTION DRUGS

 These exclusions are the services and products your insurance will not cover.

 MEDICARE FINANCIAL POLICY

 Medicare requires that you pay an annual deductible per the calendar year.
 We collect any outstanding deductible due on the day that services are rendered unless your secondary/supplemental carrier pays the Medicare Part B deductible.
-Please make every effort to know your secondary/supplemental insurance coverage.
+Please make every effort to know your secondary/ additional insurance coverage.
 We will gather all insurance information primary/secondary/supplemental generally at the first point of contact and will verify your benefits on your behalf.
-Please be prepared to pay all out of pocket expense at the time of your visit and as always, we welcome your Alphaeon Credit card for all services, products, co-payment, deductible, any out of pocket expense.
+Please be prepared to pay all out of pocket expense at the time of your visit, and as always, we welcome your Alphaeon Credit card for all services, products, co-payment, deductible, or any other out of pocket expense.